When done correctly, generating leads using Google can be by far the easiest way to drive new clients to a law firm.

 Give yourself the best chance to rank in local search, and in the maps, by making sure you have no citation inconsistencies. – your NAP must be the exact same everywhere.

-Not only do you want your citations to be consistent, you want to have a strong presence on the trustworthy and popular directories.
+Not only do you want your citations to be consistent, but you also want to have a strong presence on trustworthy and popular directories.

 At ONE400 our clients are usually listed on 50+ of the topmost well-known directories<